Richard Audet: War service

-On 3 March 1945, Flight Lieutenant Audet was strafing a German train west of Münster.
+On 3 March 1945, Audet was strafing a German train west of Münster.
 The train returned fire and Audet's Spitfire crashed to the ground.
 There is some uncertainty as to whether he died in the crash or was captured, but his body was never recovered.
+An award of a bar was announced after his death.
+The published citation read:

-Audet had flown more than 50 combat sorties and added a bar to his DFC.
-In addition he was awarded the 1939-45 Star, Air Crew Europe Star with Clasp, France and Germany Star, Defence Medal, War Medal 1939–1945 and Canadian Volunteer Service Medal with Clasp.
+Audet had flown more than 50 combat sorties.
+In addition to his DFC and bar, he was awarded the 1939-45 Star, Air Crew Europe Star with Clasp, France and Germany Star, Defence Medal, War Medal 1939–1945 and Canadian Volunteer Service Medal with Clasp.

 Memorials

 Flight Lieutenant Richard Joseph Audet has no known grave and his name is recorded on panel 278 of the Air Forces Memorial, or Runnymede Memorial, in England. and the Lethbridge cenotaph.
 His mother and wife both received a Memorial Cross in his honour.